tejasdudhe/NimapTask/README.md

 # **Nimap Java Machine Test**

 ## **Overview**
 This is a Spring Boot application that demonstrates CRUD (Create, Read, Update, Delete) operations on a MySQL database.
-The project is built using Hibernate for ORM, JPA for data persistence, and is configured to use a MySQL database.
+The project is built using Hibernate for ORM, JPA for data persistence, and is configured to use a Orcale database.

 ---